-The horn is operated by a momentary switch on the dash and is protected by a fuse on the accessory fuse block below the dash (see page 6.4).
-There is no maintenance required on the horn itself, although it is advisable to avoid spraying water directly into the horn.
+The horn is operated by a momentary switch on the dash and is protected by a fuse on the accessory fuse block located behind the access panel in the STBD storage area.

 REFER TO OWNER'S MANUAL PACKET FOR INSTRUCTIONS AND WARRANTY INFORMATION.